 As an added precaution, Author D. Dutt of CBDhemp.com recommends one last check before generously applying your product.
 She says,

 “CBD oil is classified as a low allergen and is highly unlikely to cause any allergic reactions.
 However, it may cause skin irritation in some users.
 Make sure to test the product in a small area of the skin before applying on damaged skin.”

 Honing your knowledge

-You now know the potential benefits, considerations, and proper application of topical CBD.
+You now know the considerations and proper application of topical CBD.
 For those who haven’t tried any topicals yet, they can now try them.
 If you know somebody else who wants to try CBD, but is apprehensive, you can help them make a more informed decision.
 Even if you’re an experienced CBD user, maybe you want to try a new topical.
 Whatever you do, just don’t overlook them!
 To read about the specific benefits of menthol in 4 Corners Cannabis’ Menthol Salve, click here.